 Beyond the Children's Garden

-To nurture you family's love of nature, we recommend you also explore beyond the Children's Garden.
+To nurture your family's love of nature, we recommend you also explore beyond the Children's Garden.
 There are paths to bike or hike on, groves of trees to explore, and gardens with interpretation to enrich your experience.
 We've added two nature play spaces on our grounds!
-Near Parking Lot 20 you'll find Mud Kitchen, depending on the weather, children (and adults!) can make mud pies, dirt cakes or snow cones if you visit in the winter.
-Word Garden is near parking Lot 13, this garden features rocks painted with words, letters, and pictures.
-Our nature play spaces are designed for creative, unstructured, outdoor play!
+Near Parking Lot 20 you'll find Mud Kitchen, depending on the weather, children (and adults!) can make mud pies, dirt cakes, or snow cones if you visit in the winter.
+Word Garden is near Parking Lot 13; this garden features rocks painted with words, letters, and pictures.
+Nature play spaces are designed for creative, unstructured, outdoor play!

 Room to Explore